Maxime22/BioLibrePresentation/README.md

 # BioLibre

 Biolibre is a website to share positive articles and help people in life.
-It is like a blog to share things with people and to make their like easier.
+It is like a blog to share things with people and to make their life easier.
 So the goal is to learn things or at least to have a good time.
 It is implemented with Symfony 4 (a french PHP framework), Bootsrap and soon React.js.

 Please find the website here : https://www.biolibre.fr/